hpdobrica/digital-garden-public/Logging.md

 date : 28-06-2022
 ---

-Logging is a form of [[Monitoring]] which looks at a limited set of events (e.g. all http requests, all db queries) and records part of their contexts
+Logging is a form of [[Public/Monitoring]] which looks at a limited set of events (e.g. all http requests, all db queries) and records part of their contexts

 Logging sacrifices the amount of context provided for each event, but avoids sampling, so it's a perfect tool to investigate a particular request that went wrong.